 Triheptanoin (UX007) | Treatment of Mitochondrial Dysfunction in Rett Syndrome

-The primary objective of the study is to evaluate the safety and tolerability of UX007 in subjects with Rett Syndrome using laboratory values, electrocardiogram, rate of adverse events (AE), and physical exam.
+The primary objective of the study is to evaluate the safety and tolerability of UX007 in individuals with Rett Syndrome using laboratory values, electrocardiogram, rate of adverse events (AE), and physical exam.

-The secondary objectives are to evaluate the efficacy of UX007 in improving overall seizure frequency and dystonia.
+The secondary objectives are to evaluate the efficacy of UX007 in improving overall seizure frequency and dystonia (a type of movement disorder).

 The trial is funded by Ultragenyx and RSRT.

-For more information about the trial please contact Dr. Tarquinio.
+For more information about the trial please contact Dr. Tarquinio at email@example.com .